How to keep cool in a heatwave

 - During the daytime close the curtains and blinds of all rooms exposed to direct sunlight.

 - Open windows when the air is cooler, for example when the house is in shade – this will encourage air flow and circulation.
 It’s helpful to promote a level of air flow through your home, as long as it is safe to do so.

-- Electric fans are an alternative and will help to circulate the air, however, you should avoid their use if any member of the household is unwell with symptoms of covid-19.
+- Electric fans are an alternative and will help to circulate the air, however, you should avoid their use if any member of the household is unwell with an airborne illness.